 Sea salt

-If you want to enhance the flavors, then season the bulgur wheat with a bit of sea salt.
+If you want to enhance the flavors, then season the grains with a bit of sea salt.
 A little goes a long way, so keep it proportionate to the amount of wheat you are cooking.

 Water

 Of course, cooking this wouldn’t be possible without water.
-Use it to rinse the bulgur wheat before cooking it.
+Use it to rinse the grains before cooking it.
 This basic ingredient is also the key to cooking soft and fluffy rice.

 Can you believe that the best bulgur wheat only requires these simple ingredients?
 This dish is easy and effortless, but the finished product is divine, delectable, and heavenly in all aspects!